r6v4/sb-socket-network/README.md

     client-socket (sb-socket-network:make-client-socket server-socket) )
 (setf
     ;recv and send of socket in this package are non-blocking.
-    ;the number of function user-recv and use-send is had receive or send message length ;if message length is nil that is no message to receive in socket buffer ;or send fail because socket buffer is full, need to wait for enough space. message-length (sb-socket-network:user-recv client-socket message-box max-single-receive-size)
+    ;the number of function user-recv and use-send returns is had receive or send message length ;if return value (message length) is nil that is no message to receive in socket buffer ;or send fail because socket buffer is full, need to wait for enough space. message-length (sb-socket-network:user-recv client-socket message-box max-single-receive-size)
     http-message (subseq message-box 0 message-length) )